 - Go to the Security tab and click the Advanced button.

 - Check the Owner section.
 If the Owner is set to an unknown user name, click the Change link.

 - In the Enter the object name to select enter your user name and click Check Names.
 If your user name is correct, click OK to save changes.

-After taking the ownership over the data file the error should be completely resolved.
+After taking ownership of the data file, the error should be completely resolved.

 Some users claim that they fixed this issue simply by running Test Account Settings.
 This feature will test your settings and repair any potential errors, so be sure to try it.